-Management practices affect forest stand structure and, in turn, forest biodiversity (Farská et al., 2014) both directly, e.g., providing habitat structures, and indirectly by altering forest environmental conditions, e.g., pH, light radiation, soil humidity.
-Forest stand structure is therefore highly informative when linking biodiversity to forest management since it has direct links to both management practices and to the environmental conditions to which forest-dwelling organisms are subjected.
-For these reasons the combination of multi-taxon biodiversity data and structural information is common to most forest biodiversity datasets and was maintained here, thus complying with the framework of essential biodiversity variables (see Pereira et al., 2013).
-For structural data we focused on those measurements that are used to assess the main features of stand horizontal and vertical structure (Hui et al., 2019) and of deadwood, such as tree/fragment diameter and height/length.
+Forest stand structure is highly informative when linking biodiversity to forest management since it has direct links to both management practices and to the environmental conditions to which forest-dwelling organisms are subjected.
+For these reasons the combination of multi-taxon biodiversity data and structural information is common to most forest biodiversity datasets and was maintained in this handbook.
+For structural data we focused on those measurements that are used to assess the main features of stand horizontal and vertical structure (Hui, Zhang, Zhao & Yang, 2019) and of deadwood, such as tree/fragment diameter and height/length.
 Deadwood was included in the handbook due to its high relevance for forest biodiversity, even if it was not available for some datasets (5 out of 41).
-Other environmental variables, e.g., microclimate or soil variables, are not discussed in this handbook.